NativeScript/docs/content/ui/listview.md

 title: ListView
 ---
 <!-- TODO: Add flavors -->
 `<ListView>` is a UI component that shows items in a vertically scrolling list.
-To set how the list shows individual items, you can use the `<v-template>` component.
+To set how the list shows individual items, you can use a `template` component,e.g `<ListView.itemTemplate>` for plain JS.
 Using a ListView requires some special attention due to the complexity of the native implementations, with custom item templates, bindings and so on.

 The NativeScript modules provides a custom component which simplifies the way native ListView is used.